100 Ways to Happy Chic Your Life

 Six-time Tony Award-winning Broadway producer, Stewart F. Lane, profiles an assortment of the black actors, composers, lyricists, and playwrights who brought the African-American experience alive in the theater.
 His richly illustrated book is a superior view of history with many fascinating and often little known stories.

-Dinner with Jackson Pollack: Recipes, Art & Nature
+Dinner with Jackson Pollock: Recipes, Art & Nature

 Lea is a renowned photographer, TV commercial director and writer.
 She has worked around the globe for clients as varied as Time and Harper’s Bazaar, and has had many group shows worldwide.
-But her Dinner with Pollack (and Krasner) tops it all: and you can learn all about Pollack’s award winning Apple pies!
+But her Dinner with Pollock (and Krasner) tops it all: and you can learn all about Pollock’s award winning Apple pies!